Ready to Refuel: 6ARW KC-135 crew prepares for Global Thunder 26

-U.S. Air Force Airman 1st Class Christian De Jesus De Jesus, 91st Air Refueling Squadron boom operator, performs a pre-flight check onboard a KC-135 Stratotanker aircraft during Exercise Global Thunder 26 at MacDill Air Force Base, Florida, Oct.
+Aircrew assigned to the 91st Air Refueling Squadron prepare a KC-135 Stratotanker aircraft for departure during Exercise Global Thunder 26 at MacDill Air Force Base, Florida, Oct.
 22, 2025.
 Global Thunder is an annual command and control exercise designed to train U.S. Strategic Command forces and assess joint operational readiness.
-Mobility Airmen regularly participate in annual U.S. Stratigic Command exercises and aerial refueling training missions to maintain a safe, secure, effective and ready nuclear deterrent.
-(U.S. Air Force photo by Airman 1st Class Helen Ly)
+(U.S. Air Force video by Airman 1st Class Helen Ly and Airman 1st Class Monique Stober)

 |Date Taken: